cdelgehier/oio-docs/doc/source/sandbox-guide/oiofs_install.rst

 Architecture
 ============

-This playbook will deploy a oiofs mount connected to a SDS cluster
+This playbook will deploy an oiofs mount connected to a SDS cluster as shown below:

   .. code-block:: shell